common-voice/commonvoice-fr/STT/CONTRIBUTING.md

  - `duplicate_sentence_count` to control if Common Voice dataset might need to be regenerated with more duplicated allowed using Corpora Creator **USE WITH CAUTION**
- - `enable_augments` to help the model to better genralise on noisy data by augmenting the data in various ways.
+ - `enable_augments` to help the model to better generalise on noisy data by augmenting the data in various ways.
+ - `augmentation_arguments` to set `augments_file` path to give augemntation parameters.
+ - `augments.txt`: `augments_file` containing arguments to use for data argumentation if `enable_augments` is set to 1.
- - `cv_personal_first_url` to download only your own voice instead of all Common Voice dataset (first url)
+ - `cv_personal_first_url` to download only your own voice instead of all Common Voice dataset (first url).
- - `cv_personal_second_url` to download only your own voice instead of all Common Voice dataset (second url)
+ - `cv_personal_second_url` to download only your own voice instead of all Common Voice dataset (second url).

 Language specific things needs to be under a language directory.
 Have a look at `fr/` for an example:
  - `importers.sh`: script to run all the importers